scratch/d.o_zohocrm/README.md

       Last Name

 4. Install content_profile module
+  Need to enable all the (sub) modules content_profile_tokens, content_profile_registration.
+Also need to install token module

 5. Go to admin/content/types/profile and check the checkbox "Use this content type as a content profile for users"